opiter09/Fossil-Fighters-Graphics-Editor/README.md

 lists all of the non-arc files in motion and image, along with what sprites and palettes they use.
 You can thus match things up this way, but remember the golden rule: if you can't tell what it is, don't mess with it.

-# Warning
-Technically, this program is all set up to handle FFC.
-However, for unknown reasons, it currently crashes at the VMM screen, so stick to FF1 for now.

 # Source Codes
 - NitroPaint:  https://github.com/Garhoogin/NitroPaint/releases
 - FFTool: https://github.com/jianmingyong/Fossil-Fighters-Tool